-The price of storage depends mainly on how much capacity you want installed and any additional features such as backup for when the grid is down.
+The price of storage depends mainly on how much capacity you want and any additional features such as backup for when the grid is down and home automation.

 Many households are looking to capture excess solar power to use in the evening, which would often be well suited to a smaller battery such as Enphase, whilst other households are looking to run their home almost entirely on solar power with backup functionality.
-This will typically involve a larger battery such as the Tesla Powerwall 2.
+This will typically involve a larger battery such as the Tesla Powerwall 2 or the sonnenBatterie.

 Current Solar Battery Prices

 One of the most common questions we are getting at the moment is: “is solar storage worth the money?”

 Our answer is to throw a question back at you: “how much would you be prepared to spend to save, say, $1000 per year?
 Your answer to this determines when you are ready to buy Energy Storage…

 (Importantly, this is not actually the way we determine the value of battries, but it is a good introduction.